paper-toaster/osu-wiki/wiki/History_of_osu!/April_fools/en.md

 ### BanchoBot becomes a tsundere

 On 1 April 2013, [BanchoBot](/wiki/BanchoBot) was turned into a [tsundere](https://en.wikipedia.org/wiki/Tsundere "Wikipedia").
-On this April Fools' day, any time users would issue a command to BanchoBot or prompt it to speak in a public chat, its chat messages would be replaced with stereotypical tsundere-like responses to a romantic interest.
-A difference in language between normal BanchoBot and "tsundere BanchoBot" is shown below.
+On this April Fools' day, any time users would issue a command to BanchoBot or prompt it to speak in a public chat, its chat messages would be replaced with stereotypical tsundere-like responses to a romantic interest \[1,2,3,4,5,6\].

 ![](img/2013-regular-banchobot.jpg "Screenshot of a player interaction with BanchoBot in 2019")